 In addition, there will be specific tax implications for each industry sector, making PwC's depth of industry knowledge indispensable for planning your company's tax strategy with respect to IFRS.

 With extensive experience in Europe and the rest of the world, we're confident that our tax advisors can help you manage this process.
-Further information on IFRS implementation and guidance can be found in the following publications:
+Further information on IFRS implementation and guidance can be found in the following publication: